heike/x3ptools/README.md

 #### Rotation and Transposition

 `rotate_x3p` rotates an x3p image in steps of 90 degrees, `transpose_x3p` transposes the surface matrix of an image and updates the corresponding meta information.
+The function `y_flip_x3p` is a combination of transpose and rotation, that allows to flip the direction of the y axis to move easily from legacy ISO x3p scans to make them conform to the newer ISO standard.

 #### Sampling